 ‘A successful video combines story-telling and strategy to achieve results.’

-Before we get started, we need to understand why we are creating content, by one definition:
+But before we get started, we need to understand why we are creating content, by one definition:

 ‘Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant and consistent content to attract and retain a clearly-defined audience -- and, ultimately, to drive profitable customer action.”’